kwstahl/kwstahl/README.md

+###I am new to github, so I am working to recreate and upload some of the work I've done in the past.
+Thanks for checking it out!

 - 👋 Hi, I’m Kevin Stahl.
 - 👀 I’m an experienced Data Analyst, Amateur Programmer, and Forensic Scientist.
 - 🌱 I’m currently learning web design including PHP, HTML, CSS/Bootstrap, JavaScript, and more.